tradingview/lightweight-charts/docs/series-basics.md

 - `barsBefore` - a number of bars between the `from` index of the passed logical range and the first series' bar
 - `barsAfter` - a number of bars between the `to` index of the passed logical range and the last series' bar

-Positive value in `barsBefore` field means that there are some bars before (out of logical range from the left) the `from` logical index in the series.
+Positive value in the `barsBefore` field means that there are some bars before (out of logical range from the left) the `from` logical index in the series.
 Negative value means that the first series' bar is inside the passed logical range, and between the first series' bar and the `from` logical index are some bars.

-Positive value in `barsAfter` field means that there are some bars after (out of logical range from the right) the `to` logical index in the series.
+Positive value in the `barsAfter` field means that there are some bars after (out of logical range from the right) the `to` logical index in the series.
 Negative value means that the last series' bar is inside the passed logical range, and between the last series' bar and the `to` logical index are some bars.

 ```javascript